OAI/OpenAPI-Specification/proposals/005_Experimental.md

 Field Name | Type | Description
 ---|:---:|---
 ... | ... | ...
 <a name="parameterExperimental"></a>experimental | `boolean` | Specifies that a parameter is in experimental status, meaning it may change outside of the normal breaking change process.
 Consumers SHOULD use with caution.
 Default value is `false`.
-Cannot be `true` when value of `in` is `path`.
+Cannot be `true` when the parameter is `required`.

 ### Schema Object